27 Oddest Medical Cases

 Weird medical conditions

-Every so often, doctors encounter a patient with a problem so unusual they decide to publish a case report.
+When doctors encounter such weird cases, they sometimes decide to publish a case report.
 Case reports are meant to add to scientific research, or help other doctors who might encounter the same strange symptoms in the future.
+But for those who aren't doctors, case reports illuminate the limits and the mysteries of the human body.
+Some also serve as highly effective cautionary tales.

 Editor's Note: This article was first published on July 2, 2013, at 3:45 p.m.
 ET.